 This could explain why Salome, who was responsible for beheading Jesus’s master, John the Baptist, asked for his head on a platter at a banquet.
 The ‘head on a platter’ is also a castration symbol as it could also be referring to John the Baptist’s penis which was being served up on a platter for her and others to eat.
 This occurred at a banquet held by King Herod, the King of the Jews, where she was an important guest of honor.

 This head on a platter was an earlier prototype of the Eucharist rite that was adopted by Jesus inviting people to partake in eating his body.
 Sheep testicles were considered to be a delicacy back them and as Jesus claimed that he was a lamb, it means that his testicles would have been considered a much sort after delicacy too.
 This was also meant to be a stark reminder of what would happen to anyone who disrespects the female and her goddess.

 The name ‘Diana’ means ‘goddess Ana’ and was the earlier Sumerian name for the Babylonian goddess Ishtar.
 Ishtar was also famous for killing her husband Tammuz after he didn’t show proper respect to her after she sacrificed her life to save his.

-As Artemis/Diana were said to be virgin goddesses they have to be considered to be one of the reasons why Jesus’s mother also claims that she was a virgin too – as a way to clearly link herself to her and the worship of the moon.
-This also explains why the churches claim that Jesus was also a virgin,, and his Father too, in an attempt to show their allegiance to her, or their subservience to her power over them.
+As Artemis/Diana and Cybele were said to be virgin goddesses they have to be considered to be one of the reasons why Jesus’s mother also claims that she was a virgin too – to link herself to these goddesses and the worship of the moon.
+This also explains why the churches claim that Jesus was also a virgin, and his Father too, in an attempt to show their allegiance to the virgin moon and the moon goddesses and their power over them.